 Also of interest is that Evansville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Evansville telecommute to their jobs.
-Overall, about 9.92% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.92% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Evansville does not have a public transit system used by locals to get to and from work.
+Evansville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Evansville citizens is very high relative to the national average among all cities (21.84%): 34.97% of adults in Evansville have a bachelor's degree or even advanced degree.